 They won’t just move from front to back or side to side; they should also occasionally sound as though they’re coming from overhead, or somewhere above the screen.

 Still not certain?
-The one surefire way to know is to check the information panel on the front of your A/V receiver or your soundbar (if it has one, or perhaps an on-screen display).
-It should display the kind of audio signal it’s currently working with, and if it doesn’t specifically say “Atmos,” or “Dolby Atmos,” then the odds are, you’re not getting Atmos.
+The one surefire way to confirm Dolby Atmos is working is to check the information panel on the front of your A/V receiver or your soundbar (if it has one, or perhaps an on-screen display).
+It should display the kind of audio signal it’s currently working with, which is a clear indicator.
+If the display doesn’t specifically say “Atmos,” or “Dolby Atmos,” then the odds are that you’re not getting Atmos.
+Checking the display is likely easier than queuing up the right soundtrack for a rainfall or ricochet sound check.

 One more thing …

-If you’ve followed our guide to getting Dolby Atmos but you’re still not seeing an Atmos indicator on your system, or you’re not hearing much of a difference, there’s one more thing you need to check.
+If you’ve tried everything listed in the guide, but you still don’t see an Atmos indicator on your system or can’t hear a difference, there’s one last thing that you might want to check.
 TVs and streaming devices have different settings for their digital audio outputs.
-Most of the time, they’re set to “auto” by default, which should work just fine.
+Most of the time, they’re set to “auto” by default, which is what you want.

-Achieving proper Dolby Atmos requires a bit of diligence on your part and a wee bit of technical know-how, but it’s totally worth it.
+Achieving proper Dolby Atmos requires a bit of diligence and technical know-how on your part, but it’s totally worth it.
+The result is a clearer, richer sound that surpasses 5.1.2 or 7.1.2 surround.
 If you’re still not sure if your setup gets an Atmos passing grade, check out our Dolby Atmos cheat sheet diagram above.
-Good luck, and happy listening!
+Once you dial in your files, hardware, apps, and settings, you should be able to achieve impressive Dolby Atmos sound that’s worth all the effort.

 - The best streaming devices for 2020